 - Nursery: If desired, there is childcare support, for babies- three-years old, available in the nursery, overseen by an adult caregiver, from the beginning of the service until after the sermon and the beginning of the service of Holy Communion.
 This is designed so that all members of the church can fully participate in the celebration of the Eucharist.

-- Friday Enrichment and Godly Play: The first portion of each session will be spent in Godly Play, which is a program of Christian Education based on the Montessori Educational philosophy.
+- Godly Play Sunday School Program: Available for ages 3-7, Godly Play is a program of Christian Education based on the Montessori Educational philosophy.
 Godly Play is based upon the recognition that children have an innate sense of the presence of God.
 All they lack is the appropriate language to help them identify and express it so it can be explored and strengthened.
 The Godly Play approach teaches classical Christian language in a way that enhances the child’s authentic experience of God so it can contribute to the creative life of the child and the world.
-The second portion of our time on Fridays will be instructional and investigative time led by experts in nature, art, music, or hands-on science.

 - Dominion Academy: Dominion Academy of Dayton is a college preparatory school providing a classical education based on the Bible, reason, and Tradition.
 It was founded in 1998 by Fr.
 Wayne and Sandy McNamara.
 They chose to name the school “Dominion Academy” out of the conviction that God has given Christians the humbling role of “kings and priests” of all of Creation.
 Christians are to exercise a loving, faithful, and wise stewardship over all things for the glory of our Lord.
 In order to exercise this sobering trust with fidelity, Christians must learn about the true shape of the world— a world existing in Christ, according to the order of the Trinitarian community.
 Christians must learn well in order to love well.
 Dominion Academy exists in order to educate young Christians about the shape of the world in Christ and to encourage these students to properly love creation, understanding that all ultimate meaning is found in Christ alone.